cocoychris/prisma-utils/README.md

 ## Main Features

-- **Transaction Watcher**: Create watched transactions to listen for success or rollback events and execute custom actions based on the outcome.
+- **Transaction Manager**: Create managed transactions that allow you to register handlers for success (commit) or rollback events.
+This is useful for side effects that should only run if the transaction completes successfully, such as sending notifications or clearing caches.
-  - See `watchedTransaction()` in `src/utils/transaction.ts`.
+  - See `useTransactionManager()` in `src/utils/transaction.ts`.
 - **Prisma Error Handling**: Utilities to identify and handle specific Prisma errors by their error codes.
   - See `isPrismaError()` in `src/utils/error-handling.ts`.
   - Includes the `PrismaErrorCode` enum from the [PrismaError](https://www.npmjs.com/package/prisma-error-enum) package for easy error code checking.